wendellpiez/XMLLunchbox/README.md

 Once your server is running, you can log into BaseX and gain access to its database interactively, as described on the BaseX site.

-In a different terminal window, also inside your _docker-basex_ directory, run `./lunch-cl.sh`.
+In a different terminal window, also inside your _xmllunchbox_ directory, run `./lunch-cl.sh`.
 Authenticate with userid “admin” and password “admin”.

 You should be deposited at the BaseX command line.
 Type `xquery current-date()` and hit the Enter key.
 It should return the current date.

 * NB - the container is not yet configured to use your local time zone.
-So you may get GMT.
+Until we address this you should get GMT.
+Let us know when this is a problem.

 #### Verify your XSLT processor